 GPs are good at knowing where to refer you to if you need other treatments.
 They can help you get access to other medical professionals and the following services:

-Exercise to maintain fitness and general health
+- Exercise to maintain fitness and general health

-Physiotherapy for specific musculoskeletal problems
+- Physiotherapy for specific musculoskeletal problems

-Other doctors for second opinions.
+- Other specialties and doctors for second opinions.